Kedap/apmpkg/doc/creando_paquetes_en.md

 In the pre_install variable you will find the path where the bash script is, like the post_install script, it will be considered as failed if it returns an output other than 0

 ## Abc
-Su nombre es el acronimo de (spanish):
+His name is the acronym for (Spanish):
 **A**rchivo de
 **B**ash y
 **C**ompilacion

-(english)
+(English)
 **B**ash
 **F**ile and
 **C**ompilation

-This type of file is based on and/or cloned from the [PKGBUILD](https://wiki.archlinux.org/index.php/PKGBUILD) of archlinux, it is not necessary to explain what this great archlinux model can do, but without However, we will focus on what ApmPKG cannot do with a PKGBUILD because we still cannot have absolute compatibility, but we are working so that it is not so in the future, so we present the limitations in relation to abc
+This type of file is based on and/or cloned from the [PKGBUILD](https://wiki.arch Linux.org/index.php/PKGBUILD) of arch Linux, it is not necessary to explain what this great arch Linux model can do, but without However, we will focus on what ApmPKG cannot do with a PKGBUILD because we still cannot have absolute compatibility, but we are working so that it is not so in the future, so we present the limitations in relation to abc
 ## Complications abc
 We currently do not have support with the following variables
 - groups: We currently do not have groups for packages